pedro miguel interview

 I like to train hard and always try to keep the intensity high.

-I try not to take more than 1 minute of rest between sets, the movements are controlled with a cadence of 4 seconds on the way down and 2 seconds on the way up, in my opinion there is no point in increasing the load too much if we don't fully control the movement.
+I try not to rest for more than 1 minute between sets, the movements are controlled with a cadence of 4 seconds on the way down and 2 seconds on the way up, in my opinion it doesn't make sense to increase the load too much if we don't fully control the movement.

-I do 30-minute cardio sessions 2 to 3 times a week in the off-season and increase it to 50 minutes every day in the weeks leading up to a competition.
+I do 30 minute cardio sessions 2-3 times a week in the off season and increase to 50 minutes every day in the weeks leading up to a competition.

-Sometimes I include some variations in training, such as training in supersets, giant sets, negative sets, drop-sets in the last sets in order to give shocks and different stimulation to the muscle, forcing it to react and preventing it from “adapting”.
+Sometimes I include some variations in the training, such as superset training, giant sets, negative sets, drop-sets in the last sets in order to give shocks and different stimuli to the muscle, forcing it to react and preventing it from “adapting”.

 In the last exercise for each muscle group, I do repetitions until exhaustion if I still have the energy to do so, in order to deplete all glycogen reserves.